 4. Formula One Grand Prix

 Formula One Grand Prix, released in 1991, was a huge step in the evolution of Formula 1 gaming.
-This game, created by MicroPose, greatly advanced the realism of racing games.
-The presentation of the races put you behind the wheel with a speedometer in front of you to manage how you race.
-With a between-races commentator and footage of the pit stops happening, this game moved the racing genre away from arcade-style and pushed for a true racing simulation.
+This game, created by MicroProse, greatly advanced the realism of racing games.
+The presentation of the races puts you behind the wheel with a speedometer in front of you to manage how you race.
+With between-race commentators and footage of pit stops, this game moved the racing genre away from arcade-style and toward true racing simulation.
 Unlike Super Monaco GP, this game also had sponsorships from real companies.

 iRacing signals a significant technological advancement in both Formula 1 and racing games in general.
-This method is the most realistic and esports ready version of simulated racing.
-It is also not exclusive to Formula 1 as it has other types of car racing as well.
-While most of the people racing today are passionate about the sport, this experience could become mainstream when the price goes down.
+This platform is the most realistic and esports-ready version of simulated racing.
+It is also not exclusive to Formula 1, as it has other types of car racing as well.
+While most of the people racing today are passionate about the sport, this experience could become mainstream if the price goes down.
 Gamers and racers have a variety of options to choose from when deciding how to race. iRacing has controls utilizing a mouse, keyboard, virtual reality, joysticks, and even a wheel and pedal set up for the people who want the most realistic experience.
 Professional race car drivers use iRacing as part of their training, using advanced training rigs as controllers.
 While the game itself is reasonably priced, the simulator rigs needed to play the game at the highest level represent a high cost of entry.